experimentzone-team/ExperimentZoneSite/README.md

 Make sure you have Jekyll installed - For more information read Jekyll docs [installation](https://jekyllrb.com/docs/installation/)

+If you have a mac and are having issues installing through the Jekyll docs read this [article specific to mac](https://mac.install.guide/ruby/12.html)

 Extract the .zip file to your local computer.

 To run the theme locally, navigate to the project root (it contains the README.md) and run `bundle install` to install the dependencies, then run `jekyll serve` or `bundle exec jekyll serve --livereload` to start the Jekyll server.